- Home

 State of Maryland

 Provides Maryland property tax credits equal to 25% of the qualified capital costs expended in the rehabilitation of a “certified heritage structure”.
-Expenditures must exceed $5,000 within a 24 month period for owner occupied residential property, and the greater of the adjusted basis of the structure or $5,000 for all other property.
+Expenditures must exceed $5,000 within a 24-month period for owner occupied residential property, and the greater of the adjusted basis of the structure or $5,000 for all other property.

 Maryland offers many different tax incentives for businesses.